MSRConnections/Azure-training-course/Content/High-Performance Computing/SLURM Linux Cluster HOL.md

     _Connecting with PuTTY_

 1. A PuTTY terminal window will appear and you will be prompted to **login as**.
-Log in with the user name ("azureuser") and password ("Azure*Pass") you entered into the ADMINUSERNAME and ADMINPASSWORD fields of the deployment template in [Exercise 1](#Exercise1).
+Log in with the user name ("azureuser") and password ("Azure4Research") you entered into the ADMINUSERNAME and ADMINPASSWORD fields of the deployment template in [Exercise 1](#Exercise1).

 1. To copy files to the master node, you will use PuTTY's Secure Copy utility, pscp.exe.
 Open a Command Prompt window and navigate to the directory containing the scripts you modified in [Exercise 3](#Exercise3).

 1. Execute the following command, replacing _adminuser_ (in two places) with the cluster's ADMINUSERNAME ("azureuser") and _masterDNS_ with the DNS name on the clipboard.
-When prompted, enter your ADMINPASSWORD ("Azure*Pass").
+When prompted, enter your ADMINPASSWORD ("Azure4Research").

     <pre>
     pscp *.py *.sh <i>adminuser</i>@<i>masterDNS</i>:/home/<i>adminuser</i>